futurehood/DCNT/README.md

 ## Introduction ##

-The ```DCNT``` protocol provides a standardized means for signaling RTC connections between decentralized progressive web apps (PWAs).
+The ```DCNT``` protocol provides a standardized means for signaling RTC connections between decentralized web apps (DWAs).
 The communication is accomplished using JSON and a secure WebSocket connection.
 At present, operations rely on the basis of performing signaling for a connection between a first client that is local to the signaling server and a second client that is remote to the signaling server only.

 ## Overview ##
 The signaling process that defines the ```DCNT``` protocol is simple.
 There are three steps involved with successfully signaling an RTC connection using ```DCNT```: